GSA/fedramp-automation/src/validations/rules/Writing_FedRAMP_Validations.md

 ## Example 2 - intra-document references

-This exmaple illustrates intro-document references relative to the context.
+This exmaple illustrates intra-document references relative to the context.

 Consider the following document fragment
 ```xml